Q: What precautions are you taking for Covid-19?

 Q: Can I pay for one lesson at a time?

-A: Although we encourage all students to maintain weekly scheduled lessons, we do offer "Pay-as-you-go" pricing.
+A: Although we encourage all students to maintain weekly scheduled lessons, we do offer "Pay-as-you-go" plans, which come at a higher price point.
+We'll be happy to provide more information about this upon request.

 Q: What should I do if I would like to shorten or lengthen my current lesson time?

 A: Simply reach out to us and let us know!
-We will update the schedule and your new lesson time will be effective immediately.
+We will update the schedule, and your new lesson time will be effective immediately.
+As a reminder, we have 20-min., 30-min., 45-min., & 60-min. lessons.

-Q: Does The Music Lab require me to sign and maintain a contract in order to take lessons?
+Q: Does Piano Lab require me to sign and maintain a contract in order to take lessons?

 Billing & Payments